rainlab/blog-plugin/README.md

-plugin-blog
+blog-plugin
 ===========

-A robust blogging platform.
+A robust blogging platform for October CMS.